reedular/test-website/README.md

 # test-website

-Test for storing a simple website template repo in github
+Starter website for Cameron Bedford's Mental Health Resources.
+Inspired by the PDF in the "Resources" folder.

 ## Running Locally